Education can take advantage of this natural curiosity to develop important skills and to attract more girls, boys and young people to STEM areas.

 Below are some international astronomy institutions that have useful educational resources.

 It offers a digital collection of earth and space science resources for educators of all levels – from elementary to college, to out-of-school programs.
 Resources can be searched by subject, grade level, type and keyword.
 Lesson plans and teaching materials are made to support the STEM curriculum.

 American Astronomical Society (AAS)

-The AAS created a list of references for classroom resources and science education standards.
+The AAS has created a list of references for classroom resources and science education standards.
 It includes materials for K-12, undergraduate and graduate levels, as well as programs and resources for teacher education and professional development.

 The article, Resources for teaching astronomy in UK schools, collects a variety of free resources that can be used in the classroom to help engage students of all ages with astronomy and space science.
-It includes: websites, software, projects and more.
+It includes websites, software, projects and more.

 Stardome Observatory Planetarium

 The Stardome Observatory Planetarium is located in New Zealand.
 It offers an education resource library, created to help make teaching science and astronomy easy, fun and interactive.
 Each resource includes easy to digest information on a select topic followed by related activities that can be incorporated into teaching.

 European Space Education Resource Office (ESERO)